bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 Nested lists are denoted by a list within a list: `[[nest].ele.[nest]]`.
 Periods following the last element are optional.

-Non-empty lists are considered truthy.
+Empty lists are falsy, and are otherwise truthy.

 ```
 [] (empty list)
 [1.2.3]
-[{1.2}."string".3] (note that internally "string" is a list)
+[{1.2}."string".3]
 [["nested"].["list".["in list"]]."it is"]
 ```

 ### Strings
-Strings are lists of integers with length 0 or greater.
+Strings are sequences of characters.
 These are delimited by `"`.

-Non-empty strings, like lists, are considered truthy.
+Like lists, empty strings are falsy and are otherwise truthy.

 All instructions that work on lists also work on strings.